-Dick's Sporting Goods delivers record earnings, sales as coronavirus fuels home-fitness boom
+Dick's Sporting Goods delivers record sales in coronavirus home-fitness boom

 Digital sales soared 194%